fluencelabs/marine/README.md

 ### Recommendations:

 - Modules architecture should be upwards from `effectors` (modules that persist data and WASI modules) that will work with local binaries, local storage and syscalls to `pure modules` that perform business logic.
-- Splitting app to small FCE modules are easier to support, reuse and distribute
+- Split app to small FCE modules are easier to support, reuse and distribute
 - Each module for its own task (npm like)

 ### Module project structure